Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 noCloudProvider: true

 The RKE2ControlPlane object specifies the control-plane configuration to be used and the Metal3MachineTemplate object specifies the control-plane image to be used.
 Also, it contains the information about the number of replicas to be used (in this case, one) and the CNI plug-in to be used (in this case, Cilium).
 The agentConfig block contains the Ignition format to be used and the additionalUserData to be used to configure the RKE2 node with information like a systemd named rke2-preinstall.service to replace automatically the BAREMETALHOST_UUID and node-name during the provisioning process using the Ironic information.
-The last block of information contains the Kubernetes version to be used. ${RKE2_VERSION} is the version of RKE2 to be used replacing this value (for example, v1.28.9+rke2r1).
+To enable multus with cilium a file is created in the rke2 server manifests directory named rke2-cilium-config.yaml with the configuration to be used.
+The last block of information contains the Kubernetes version to be used. ${RKE2_VERSION} is the version of RKE2 to be used replacing this value (for example, v1.30.5+rke2r1).

 apiVersion: controlplane.cluster.x-k8s.io/v1alpha1